Chr15w1986/Chr15w1986/README.md

 </h3>

 <h3 align="center">
-I have recently received a pass with Merit in Full Stack Software Development with CodeInstute!
+I have recently received a pass with Merit in Full Stack Software Development with CodeInstitute!
 </h3>

 I love the entire process of developing creative and responsive websites.
 I love learning new programming languages and refining the ones I already know.